jhskone/python-programming-primer/README.md

 Intel's MKL math libraries that the numpy and scipy functions link against, providing you with faster linear algebra under the hood without any additional effort on your part to configure this.
-### Installing Anaconda Python
-**Note:** *You do not need to install anything to view and execute the examples for this three day workshop.
-The installation instructions porvided here are for you to be able to run python on your own personal resource if you wish to in the future.*

 Follow the [Anaconda Python Installation Instructions](https://docs.anaconda.com/anaconda/install/) provided on the Continuum Analytics site for your particular operating system.
 Download a 3.x version (either the latest or a version